YuChuang1205/MSDA-Net/README.md

 2. It is worth mentioning that **our solution based on MSDA-Net** won ***the first prize*** in **the PRCV2024 Wide-area Infrared Small Target Detection Challenge**

+3. Everyone is welcome to follow our new work [[**PAL Framework**](https://github.com/YuChuang1205/PAL)] on the task of *"Infrared small target detection with single point supervision"*.
+On this task, equipped with our proposed "PAL Framework", MSDA-Net still has SOTA performance.

 ## Overview

 <p align="center">